Zhangywh/PE-DBO/README.txt

-The code for the paper "High-Dimensional Dueling Optimization with Preference Embedding", published in AAAI 2023.
+The code for the paper "High-Dimensional Dueling Optimization with Preference Embedding" published in AAAI 2023.
-The main paper and the appendix are in the main.pdf which is contained in the main folder.
+The main paper and the appendix are in the main.pdf and appendix.pdf respectively, which are contained in the main folder.

 1. Requirements